dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 DiagnosticId for analyzers must be in specified format.

-## RS1019: DiagnosticId must be unique across analyzers.
+## RS1019: DiagnosticId must be unique across analyzers

 |Item|Value|
 |-|-|